 7. Security and reputation

-The security and reputation of the payment gateway you ultimately choose can and will have a huge impact on your business’ reputation.
-Therefore a key selling point of using any gateway must be the security it offers your customers.
+The security and reputation of a payment gateway can and will have a huge impact on your own reputation.

 Do your homework: Ensure the gateway is secure and conforms to the PCI DSS – at a minimum!

-Also, look into how this service stores and uses customer data.
+Also, look into how the provider stores and uses customer data.
 Does it retain data?
 If so, why and for how long does it retain it?

-- HINT: Seek impartial reviews of the services online and see what other merchants are saying on social media about their experiences.
+Bonus tip: Seek impartial reviews of the services online and see what other merchants are saying on social media about their experiences.
+Capterra and G2 are common review websites, though many more do exist.

 8. Pay-out policy